Bassam Mallick

 The Level C protocol — closer to keto

-It is worth considering in specific situations — uncontrolled type 2 diabetes under medical supervision, certain epilepsy protocols, short medical interventions.
-It is hard to sustain and most people who try it on their own swing between strict weeks and binge weekends.
-If you are curious, do it with a doctor or dietitian who actually knows the diet — not from an Instagram reel.
+Level C drops carbohydrates much further.
+This is not what most people mean by "sugar-free" and not necessary for most goals.
+It's worth considering in specific situations — uncontrolled type 2 diabetes under medical supervision, certain epilepsy protocols — but it's hard to sustain, and most people who try it alone swing between strict weeks and binge weekends.
+If you're curious, do it with a doctor or dietitian who actually knows the diet, not from a reel.

 For the rest of this guide, "sugar-free" means Level A.